QC20/tensor-tympani-interface/README.md

 # EarLink Interface: Exploring Novel Input Mechanisms through Tensor Tympani Muscle
 Welcome to the EarLink project, a journey into innovative ways of interfacing with computers and machines using the natural capabilities of your ears.

+**Introduction**
+Earphones are popular among consumers, providing a private audio experience for various activities like listening to music, podcasts, or making hands-free calls.
+Smart earphones, known as Earables, equipped with sensors and real-time data capabilities, offer novel ways to interact with mobile devices, especially in situations where users are preoccupied or in public spaces.
+In mobile contexts, subtle and motionless input gestures are favored due to social considerations, avoiding the inconvenience of large physical gestures and maintaining privacy by reducing unwanted attention.
+Earables can detect input through various means, such as tapping the earphone or recognizing advanced gestures performed around the ear.
+This introduces a unique opportunity for interaction, including utilizing in-ear barometry to detect head gestures.
+However, there are challenges regarding social acceptability and the need for more discreet input methods using the earable medium.

 **Project Highlights:**
 - **Ear Interface:** Our focus is on harnessing the potential of your ears as a unique input mechanism.